Mission San Xavier del Bac

-Mission San Xavier del Bac (La Misión de San Xavier del Bac) is a historic Spanish Catholic mission located about 10 mi south of downtown Tucson, Arizona, on the Tohono O'odham Nation San Xavier Indian Reservation.
-The mission was founded in 1692 by Padre Eusebio Kino in the center of a centuries-old settlement of the Sobaipuri O'odham, a branch of the Akimel or River O'odham located along the banks of the Santa Cruz River.
-The mission was named for Francis Xavier, a Christian missionary and co-founder of the Society of Jesus (Jesuit Order) in Europe.
-The original church was built to the north of the present Franciscan church.
-This northern church or churches served the mission until it was razed during an Apache raid in 1770.
+Mission San Xavier del Bac (La Misión de San Xavier del Bac) is a historic Spanish Catholic mission about 10 mi south of downtown Tucson, Arizona, on the Tohono O'odham Nation San Xavier Indian Reservation.
+The mission was founded in 1692 by Eusebio Kino in the center of a centuries-old settlement of the Sobaipuri O'odham, a branch of the Akimel or River O'odham located along the banks of the Santa Cruz River.
+The mission was named for Francis Xavier, co-founder of the Jesuit Order in Europe.
+The original church was built to the north of the later Franciscan church and was demolished during an Apache raid in 1770.

-The mission that survives today was built between 1783 and 1797, which makes it the oldest European structure in Arizona.
+The mission was rebuilt between 1783 and 1797, which makes it the oldest European structure in Arizona.
 Labor was provided by the O'odham.
 An outstanding example of Spanish Colonial architecture in the United States, the Mission San Xavier del Bac hosts some 200,000 visitors each year.
 It is a well-known pilgrimage site, with thousands visiting each year on foot and on horseback, some among ceremonial cavalcades or cabalgatas.